csanann/webapp_music_library_db/README.md

 ## readme file

-issues and further testing is needed: db connection and app.rb unable to load
+issues and further testing is needed: db connection and app.rb unable to load, readme file and recipe updates